cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

     - Bento Arm control (DONE)

 *Questions for July 22 BrachIOplexus Meeting w/ Rory*
+- Q: for both riley, quinn, and rory: is the arm moving realistically? with the changes made
+- A:
 - Q: How does the Bento Arm's forearm stay "up"?
 Maybe modelling this closer in Unity can help with other aspects of the simulation.
 - A:
 - Q: What features does he want implemented in brachIOplexus?